 Graduate New Student Checklist

 You’ll use your Butler network account throughout your time as a student.
-More immediately, this account will grant you access to your financial aid status, online bill status, housing information, and class registration.
-Butler network login information and instructions are sent on a rolling basis a few weeks after you're admitted.
+More immediately, this account will grant you access to your online bill status and class registration.
+Butler network login information and instructions are sent via email on a rolling basis within ten business days after you're admitted.

 Once you've set up your account, you'll be able to access your official Butler email and calendar at outlook.com/butler.
 Don’t want to check multiple accounts?
 You can forward your Butler email to your primary email account by clicking on "Forwarding Options" in the bottom right-hand corner of the login page.
 Be sure to check the box for "Deliver to both BUmail and Forwarding Address".